 Now for the fun part – selecting your plants.
 Keep in mind that your rain garden, unlike a water garden, will be dry most of the time.
 The plants you select should be able to tolerate short periods of inundation, but not require constant, high moisture.
 Plants that are more moisture tolerant should be placed in the bottom of your garden.
 Plants which thrive in average or low moisture conditions should be placed further up in the garden, such as the side slopes.

-How many plants you need will depend on the types of plant you select, however, as a rule of thumb, divide the size of garden by 2.25 to figure out how many plants are needed if placed on 18-inch centers.
-Don’t worry about exact numbers though – the garden should look however you want it to look.
+How many plants you need will depend on the types of plant you select, however, dividing the square footage of the garden by 2.25 will tell you how many plants are needed if placed on 18-inch centers.
+Don’t worry about exact numbers, but planting in groups of 3 is another gardening rule of thumb.

-Native species – that is, plant species that were present in this area before people were – are recommended because they thrive in local conditions, have deep root systems, and many tolerate both spring rains and summer drought.
+Native species – that is, plant species that were present in this area before people were – are recommended because they thrive in local conditions, have deep root systems, and tolerate both spring rains and summer drought.
 Once they’re established, they’re low maintenance.
 Click HERE for a list of places in Ohio that sell native plants.
 Most nurseries in the Greater Cincinnati area are carrying more and more native plants … call around or visit nurseries near you.